xiong-xiong/simple_shopping_list/README.md

 after these

-- go to Runner > signing and capabilities and select a team for signing
+- go to xcode Runner > signing and capabilities and select a team for signing
 - connect device and choose it
 - press play button to deploy to device